Grant FAQs

 Impact 100 Seattle is a new organization aiming to address some of the unhealthy power dynamics in traditional philanthropy.
 One of our first efforts was to streamline the grant application process, respecting the time of all applicants.
 Once organizations apply:

 • The Impact 100 Seattle grant review team will review applications and arrive at a list of 8 to 10 semi-finalist organizations.
-Applicants will be notified by email in early April.
+Applicants will be notified by email at the end of March.

 • Members of the grant review team will gather additional information on each of the semi-finalist organizations.
 We will first seek to obtain publicly available materials to minimize the level of effort for applicants.
 Two members of the grant leadership team will schedule a short discussion with a few follow-up questions related to leadership/board, financials, additional details on the impact of your organization or other areas.